mr2raccoon/caactus/README.md

 - call the `tif2h5py` script from the cmd prompt to transform all `.tif-files` to `.h5-format`.
  The `.h5-format` allows for better [performance when working with ilastik](https://www.ilastik.org/documentation/basics/performance_tips).
 - select "-c" and enter path to config.toml
-- select "-m" and choose "training" or "batch" mode
+- select "-m" and choose "training"
+- whole command `pyhon tif2hpy.py -c \path\to\config.toml -m training

 ### D.2.
 Pixel Classification
 #### D.2.1 Project setup